Masked Face Recognition: Human vs. Machine: Experimental results

-Based on the presented results, having a real masked reference, rather than an unmasked face, might not enhance the verification performance of either automatic solutions or human experts.
+Based on the presented results, having a real masked reference, rather than an unmasked-face, might not enhance the verification performance of either automatic solutions or human experts.
 This might be due to the fact that, on one hand, similar masks in imposter pairs might lead to higher similarity.
 On the other hand, different masks in genuine pairs might lead to lower similarity.
 However, this effect is lower when using simulated masks because the reference synthetic mask is always of the same style.
 This is demonstrated by the consistent signs in our reported results that having a synthetically masked reference might enhance the performance in comparison to comparing masked probes with unmasked references.

-\textbf{How well can a probe with a simulated mask represent the real mask, in the scenario of comparing two masked faces, for the performance evaluation of human experts and software solutions?}
+\textbf{How well can a probe with a simulated mask represent the real mask, in the scenario of comparing two masked-faces, for the performance evaluation of human experts and software solutions?}

-The verification performances achieved when a pair of synthetically masked faces are compared (SMR-SMP) are presented in Table \ref{eer_SMR_SMP}.
-In comparison to the performances achieved when the compared pair are wearing real masks (M12R-M12P) in Table \ref{eer_M12R-M12P}, the performances of the low performing automatic solutions (ArcFace, SphereFace, and VGGFace) are less affected by the synthetically masked faces, i.e. perform better on the synthetically masked pairs.
+The verification performances achieved when a pair of synthetically masked-faces are compared (SMR-SMP) are presented in Table \ref{eer_SMR_SMP}.
+In comparison to the performances achieved when the compared pair are wearing real masks (M12R-M12P) in Table \ref{eer_M12R-M12P}, the performances of the low performing automatic solutions (ArcFace, SphereFace, and VGGFace) are less affected by the synthetically masked-faces, i.e. perform better on the synthetically masked pairs.
 The human experts and the top-performing automatic system (COTS) performances on the other hand were lower when dealing with synthetically masked pairs.
 A similar trend can be seen in the FDR separability measure.
 The ROC curves produced by the SMR-SMP and M12R-M12P configurations by the top-performing automatic solutions (ArcFace and COTS) and the two human expert setups are presented in Figure \ref{fig:roc_simMaskedMasked_vs_realMaskedMasked}.
 There, the human experts' decisions on the synthetically masked pairs, in comparison to the real masked ones, are more accurate at some operational ranges and less or equally accurate at other ranges.
 The Arcface, on the other hand, performs better on simulated masks.

 The genuine and imposter scores distributions of all verification solutions on the SMR-SMP and M12R-M12P are presented in Figure \ref{fig:dist_smrsmp_m12rm12p}.
 For all automatic solutions, one can notice a shift, in both the genuine and imposter scores of the M12R-M12P comparisons, towards a lower similarity range, in comparison to the SMR-SMP comparisons.
 This trend is less apparent in the human expert results in the same figure.